Poorly Constructed Sail

 Why don’t we just return to sail to Somerset Sails?

-Many have asked why we don’t just return the sail, telling us that Martin has a return policy – Here is a copy and paste of what Martin wrote to us
+Many have asked why we don’t just return the sail, telling us that Martin has a return policy – Here is a copy of what Martin wrote to us

 REMEMBER – We are in Australia – Somerset is in New York.

-“The sail would have to be in our hands, here before we would issue a refund.
-We received $2100 after shipping, $400.
-We only discount the sail track systems to customers who buy sails from us, so I insist that you send it back as well or pay full price for it….You will receive $818.75 when the sail is returned.”
+“The sail would have to be in our hands, here before we would issue a refund… We only discount the sail track systems to customers who buy sails from us, so I insist that you send it back as well or pay full price for it.”